-In collaboration with the Birmingham ISOC we have dedicated this month, and some part of next, to stressed students and their stories.
-As the new academic year slowly looms ahead, with months of bitter nights that await us, we need to anticipate the worst, yet expecting the best.
+Starting university, or a new year in any educational institute can be daunting, even without all the ongoing uncertainties in the world right now.
+Which is why, we have dedicated this month to students and their stories.
+As the new academic year looms ahead, with months of bitter nights that await us, we need to expect the best and prepare for the not-so-best.

 Results day has just passed, and whether you got the grades you wanted or not, we cannot deny that stress will always be there.
 Which has negative and positive affects let’s not forget, but we hope that everyone can benefit from our work this month – in particular students.

 Did you know that 27% of students say they experience one or more mental health problems?
 Nearly 47% of these students say they find it difficult to complete daily tasks, and 4% say they cannot even attempt them.
 Of these students, depression takes the lead with a whopping 77% and anxiety follows closely behind at 74%.
 Eating disorders are the next common mental health issue among students with 14% experiencing them and learning disabilities and developmental issues both at 5%.
 [YouGov 2016]

 Now, it’s obvious that the main source of stress is because they are studying, the long lectures, the heavy assignments, the strenuous placements, the horrifyingly short deadline periods and of course, revision.
 However, there’s more to student life than what you may think.
 After university stress (71%), there is the concern of finding a job after university (39%), then family stress (35%), other jobs and relationships (23%), and friends (22%) – all of which contribute to the levels of stress that student’s experience.
 Imagine all of that whilst trying to lead a healthy life?
 [YouGov 2016]